Sometimes you get the feeling that a series creator is having a little too much fun messing with their audience's collective heads.

 - Ryukishi07, author of the When They Cry mystery series, reportedly monitors online forums for popular fan theories so he can brutally smash them or set them up as gigantic red herrings in the next installment.

 - Final Fantasy Versus XIII was notorious for this.
 About 7 years of hush-hush ensued until the announcement of its change to Final Fantasy XV.
-Imposing questions about the game will elicit a response completely unrelated to Versus XIII.
+Imposing questions about the game would elicit a response completely unrelated to Versus XIII.

 - Ed Boon, co-creator and current executive producer of the Mortal Kombat series, seems to be this if one checks his Twitter updates.
-For example, several fans wonder why the latest game (Mortal Kombat (2011)) doesn't include the purple ninja Rain (the game almost exclusively includes the characters from the original trilogy).
-One fan proclaims, "RAIN!!!!" on Boon's Twitter, requesting Rain to be added as DLC.
+For example, several fans wondered why the 2011 installment didn't include the purple ninja Rain, as the game almost exclusively features the characters from the original trilogy.
+One fan proclaimed "RAIN!!!!" on Boon's Twitter, requesting Rain to be added as DLC.
 Boon's reply?
 This.
 Klassic.
 (That being said, Rain did eventually make it onto the roster and then reappeared in the following entry as a fairly important NPC.)

 - Street Fighter IV producer Yoshinori Ono has been accused of trolling the fans.
 He personally declares it part of his job to troll.